grodansparadis/vscp-doc-canal/canalopen.md

 ### flags

 Device specific flags with a meaning defined by the interface creator.
+Bit 32 is reserved for debug information.

 ## Returns